sreenivas-raguraman/sreenivas-raguraman.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate in Materials Science and Engineering at Johns Hopkins University, researching magnesium alloys for structural and biomedical applications.
-Under the guidance of Prof. Timothy P. Weihs, I focus on the effect of thermomechanical processing on mechanical behavior and corrosion resistance, integrating mechanical testing, immersion-based degradation studies, and microstructural analysis to develop process-structure-property relationships.

-My work spans institutions like NIST and PNNL, where I use advanced characterization techniques such as Atom Probe Tomography (APT) and Focused Ion Beam (FIB) to study vacancy-induced solute clustering in Mg alloys.
-I often collaborate with computational researchers to integrate machine learning and modeling into alloy design.
+I am **Sreenivas Raguraman**, a Ph.D. candidate in **Materials Science and Engineering** at **Johns Hopkins University**.

+My research focuses on the development and characterization of **biodegradable magnesium alloys** for biomedical and structural applications.
+I specialize in **thermomechanical processing**, **advanced microstructural characterization** (SEM, EBSD, APT, XRD), and **corrosion and mechanical testing** to optimize process-structure-property relationships in metals.
+I also integrate **machine learning** approaches to accelerate experimental design and materials discovery.

+Through collaborations with national laboratories such as **PNNL** and **NIST**, I study **vacancy-induced solute clustering** and **degradation kinetics** in magnesium alloys.
+My work combines fundamental understanding with translational applications, aiming to design lightweight, corrosion-resistant metals for real-world use.

+Beyond research, I am passionate about **mentoring students** and **contributing to the scientific community**.
+I have mentored over **10 undergraduate and master's students**, served as a **Teaching Assistant** for both undergraduate and graduate thermodynamics courses, and actively contribute to professional societies like **TMS**, including organizing symposia and reviewing for leading journals.

-Prior to my Ph.D., I conducted research at IISc and NUS, gaining experience in titanium and magnesium alloys, which deepened my understanding of materials processing and deformation.
+Prior to my Ph.D., I gained research experience at the **Indian Institute of Science (IISc)** and the **National University of Singapore (NUS)**, where I worked on titanium and magnesium alloy processing and deformation.

-Beyond research, I’ve mentored over 11 students and actively contribute to TMS communities on biomaterials, corrosion, and mechanical behavior.
-My interdisciplinary background across academia, national labs, and industry equips me to address complex materials challenges in lightweight and corrosion-resistant metals.
+My interdisciplinary background across academia, national laboratories, and industry collaborations equips me to address complex challenges in materials development for structural and biomedical applications.

+---